Electric Skateboards in Poland

 Poland is one of the few European countries to have integrated electric skateboards into law.

-They belong to the category of UTOs (Personal Transport Devices), with precise rules for their daily use.
+They belong to the category of UTO (personal transport devices), with precise rules for their daily use.

-Pavements: only permitted at walking speed, with full priority given to pedestrians.
+Sidewalks: allowed only at walking speed, with total priority for pedestrians.

 Roadway: prohibited.